We all know how the story goes...

 For example, through segmented pricing.
 Does your company service a broad geographical area, or different types of customer?
 With effective parts management you can apply different prices with different margins, which will increase your profitability while at the same time increasing customer satisfaction.

-Tip #5 Identify which parts are the most profitable
+5. Identify which parts are the most profitable

-You can also move beyond managing at the purely operational level.
+You can also move beyond managing on the purely operational level.
 With historical data of parts procurement and sale, you can generate reports that enable you to identify which are most profitable and those that do not generate profit – perhaps because you are under-charging.

 As you know, your relationship with a supplier is a two-way street.
 If your company raises purchase orders effectively and pays the supplier on time, and is generally a joy to work with, you will find yourself in a stronger negotiating position to purchase more effectively – and again, your boss will see the benefits in terms of cash flow and the bottom line.

 Feel like the parts problem is on the way to getting sorted?

 Commusoft's parts management software feature allows you to improve your efficiency and your reputation with customers.
 But if you really want to go toe-to-toe with the big guys, however, you'll need something bigger - and better.